una/personal-goals/happy-moments/happy-moments.md

 02/18/2015
 ---
 I spoke with Lara Hogan today about her trip to Austin that we got funded.
-Instead of doing a technical talk for the front end developers, she offered to do a talk together!
+Instead of her doing a technical talk alone for the front end devs, she suggested we do a talk together!
 That is going to be so awesome.

 02/19/2015
 ---